- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/29646_internshipcropped2.rev.1451945094.jpg)"/>

 Benjamin Goluboff, Associate Professor and Chair of English

-Goluboff’s Chicago Fellows project offers a study of the plays of Kenneth Sawyer Goodman (1883-1918), the son of a Chicago timber baron and a leading light in the Little Theater movement of the pre-war decades.
-Chicago Fellows Research Assistant Ioana Cornea ’16 and Goluboff have studied Goodman’s papers in the Newberry Library, as well as looking at materials about the Little Theater movement in Lake Forest College’s Special Collections.
+Goluboff’s Chicago Fellows project presents digital editions of plays by the man for whom the Goodman Theater is named.
+Kenneth Sawyer Goodman (1883-1918) was the son of a Chicago timber baron and a leading light in the Little Theater movement of the pre-war decades.
+Chicago Fellows Research Assistant Ioana Cornea ’16 and Goluboff studied Goodman’s papers in the Newberry Library, as well as looking at materials about the Little Theater movement in Lake Forest College’s Special Collections.

 Holly Swyers, Associate Professor of Anthropology and Chair of Sociology and Anthropology, Chair of Urban Studies

-Swyers and Chicago Fellow Research Assistant Sonia Messar ’16 are investigating how disease outbreaks in Chicago beginning in the nineteenth century have created public panics, affected city infrastructure decisions, and contributed to the ideas of public health that carry into the present day.
-We are developing a “choose-your-own-adventure”-style game in which players cannot escape from the epidemic of their chosen era alive.
-She will use this game in her Fall 2015 medical anthropology class, in which students will play the game and use their deaths in the game as an essay prompt: why did they die?
+Swyers and Chicago Fellow Research Assistant Sonia Messar ’16 investigated how disease outbreaks in Chicago beginning in the nineteenth century created public panics, affected city infrastructure decisions, and contributed to the ideas of public health that carry into the present day.
+Swyers’ Fall 2015 medical anthropology course developed the game as a public health initiative to teach people the syndemic theory of disease.
+Dive into this interactive story/game that examines Chicago’s public health crises across time.
+At the end of each story, you will get answers to the questions: Why did your character die?
 What features of public health and medical beliefs contributed to their demise?
-The essays from the course will be incorporated into the game, which will then be available for the public to play as part of Digital Chicago’s online presence.

-Miguel de Baca, Associate Professor of Art History, Chair of American Studies
+Miguel de Baca, Associate Professor of Art History

 A hundred years ago, Chicago was casting off the fetters of artistic provincialism and beginning to embrace modernist aesthetics.
 Nowadays, Chicago is home to the top-rated art museum in the world, a preeminent annual contemporary art exposition, and some of the most visionary artists working in the industry.
-“The Chicago Art World: Then and Now” brings together the histories and legacies of people, places, and institutions at the center (and the dynamic margins) of this creative city.
-De Baca has worked with Kayla Whitney ’16 as his Chicago Fellows Research Assistant.
+His project brings together, as an interactive map, the histories and legacies of people, places, and institutions at the center (and the dynamic margins) of this creative city.
+De Baca worked with Kayla Whitney ’16 as his Chicago Fellows Research Assistant.